Move Over Tesla: Supercharger Network 2.0 Is About To Land

 We have heard it for years, as indeed I was the one started making it in late 2012 or early 2013: One of Tesla's chief advantages has been its Supercharging network.

 This argument is now coming to an end.
 While it will take a couple of years for Volkswagen to catch up in terms of the construction activity, the die has been cast and April 14, 2017, marks the first operational day of the next generation of an electric charging network.
-Eventually, Volkswagen's network will be larger and faster (320 kW vs 135 kW or thereabouts) than Tesla's current Supercharger network.
+Eventually, Volkswagen's network will be larger and faster (320 kW vs. 135 kW or thereabouts) than Tesla's current Supercharger network.

 Who will be able to use this network?

 Basically, all automakers will be able to use it.
 The major beneficiaries will be those who come to market with 150 kW (or higher) capacity cars.
-While we do not yet have all the details, and some specs are fluid, it is expected that Jaguar, Audi and Mercedes could be three of the first to make use of these kinds of speed.
+While we do not yet have all the details, and some specs are fluid, it is expected that Jaguar (NYSE:TTM), Audi (OTCPK:AUDVF) and Mercedes (OTCPK:DDAIY) could be three of the first to make use of these kinds of speed.
 Porsche in 2019 may be capable of as much as 320 kW.

 Yes, I know: Some cars have been announced with the implication that they will launch with as little as 50, 80 or 100 kW chargers, but when they finally reach U.S. dealerships in 2018 or early 2019, you might see them accepting 150 kW.

 Ford (NYSE:F) also is likely to be on board with a suitable 300-mile range SUV all-electric product by 2020, and General Motors (NYSE:GM) is keeping its card close to the vest.
-Volvo, Hyundai, Kia, Nissan, Mazda, Toyota, Subaru, BMW, Honda, Lucid Motors, Fiat-Chrysler (NYSE:FCAU) and Mitsubishi would be some of the obvious brands to utilize this network with products that enter the market in various stages 2017-2022.
+Volvo (OTCPK:VOLVY), Hyundai (OTC:HYMPY), Kia (OTC:KIMTF), Nissan (OTCPK:NSANY), Mazda (OTCPK:MZDAY), Toyota (NYSE:TM), Subaru (OTCPK:FUJHY), BMW (OTCPK:BMWYY), Honda (NYSE:HMC), Lucid Motors, Fiat Chrysler (NYSE:FCAU) and Mitsubishi would be some of the obvious brands to utilize this network with products that enter the market in various stages in 2017-2022.
 My list of models that will be in the market by 2022 counts 140 different cars.

 Anecdotally, how will this play out?